burger

 Use the browscap.ini file

-This guide is about "browscap.ini", a configuration file used by the PHP library "browscap" that contains information about web browsers and their characteristics, such as their name, version, compatible operating systems, browsing capabilities, etc.
+This guide is about "browscap.ini", a configuration file used by the PHP library "browscap" that contains information about web browsers and their features, such as their name, version, compatible operating systems, browsing capabilities, etc.

 File information

-phpinfo indicates where the browscap.ini file is located, namely:
+phpinfo indicates where the file browscap.ini is located, namely:

 /opt/php/lib/php/browscap.ini